 Everything here was designed for me to grow!
 I became a disciple of Paramhansa Yogananda.
 Trimurti Motyka, the Spiritual Director of the program, led the ceremony and I am now on the path to getting Kriya.

 I would need to write a novel to describe everything I have learned and done in the program.
-Instead, I have paired it down to a few essential tools and vital experiences.
+Instead, I have pared it down to a few essential tools and vital experiences.

 Nifty Tools That I Learned